 Visitors are permitted from 8 am – 11 pm and will be charged the Park daily entrance fee during the fee season.
 Quiet time is 10 pm to 8 am.
 Smoking is not allowed in the cabins.
 Pets are not permitted in the cabins or cabin area!
 Tents are not permitted in the cabin area.
 Renters are responsible for disposing of trash in the campground dumpster located across from the overflow parking lot.
 Cabin furnishings may not be removed from the cabin area.
 Occupants will be held liable for any damaged contents in the cabins.
 Firewood and ice are available for sale at the Campground Office.
 All other Park rules and regulations apply.

 Check out time is by 11 am.
 The cabin should be left in a reasonable clean condition upon departure.
 All food and belongings must be removed (including items in the refrigerator).
 Floors must be swept; kitchen counter, sinks, dining table, and bathroom stall should be wiped down (failure to comply may result in a maintenance cleaning charge).

 The rustic 2-room camping cabins at Trap Pond have a wonderful location next to the water.
 Enter the cabin at the screened-in porch and move inside to the living area with table, benches and chairs.
 The bedroom has a double bed and bunk beds to sleep four adults.
-The units have A/C and heat for 3-season comfort, and offer a great camping experience with protection from the weather.
+The units have A/C and heat for year-round comfort, and offer a great camping experience with protection from the weather.
 A picnic table, grill and potable water are located outside, and campers will find convenient bath and shower facilities nearby.

 15702 Goose Nest Road, Laurel, DE 19956